Bakuchiol: 5+1 Benefits, How It Relates to Retinoids, and How to Choose

 What is the similarity between Bakuchiol and retinoids?

-At UMOA, we prioritize the use of natural ingredients in our formulations, which is why we created Royal Bakuchiol Perfecting Serum.
-This treatment features a high concentration of Bakuchiol (1.5%) to maximize the benefits of this active ingredient in a formula suitable for all skin types, even the most sensitive.
+At UMOA, we prioritise natural ingredients, which is why we created the Royal Bakuchiol Perfecting Serum, formulated with 1.5% Bakuchiol to maximise benefits for all skin types, even the most sensitive.

 References